ANSSI-FR/MLA/doc/ENTRY_NAME.md

 Even if respecting these rules, the OS may see the resulting path as invalid.

-Please keep in mind that two different names, may map to same path on OS (eg. Windows case insensitivity).
+Please keep in mind that two different names, may map to same path on OS (e.g. Windows case insensitivity).

-When given a path as input, before being converted to an entry name by `EntryName::from_path` and `mlar` the path is normalized by keeping only `Normal` `std::path::Component`s and popping an eventual previous component whe a `..` is encountered.
+When given a path as input, before being converted to an entry name by `EntryName::from_path` and `mlar` the path is normalized by keeping only `Normal` `std::path::Component`s and popping an eventual previous component when a `..` is encountered.

 ## String representation of entry names